Going to the Emergency Department

 Being prepared is always a good idea.

-- Bring things to make your stay more comfortable: dark glasses, comfy clothes, ear plugs, snacks, small pillow
+- Bring things to make your stay more comfortable: dark glasses, comfy clothes, ear plugs, snacks, a small pillow

 - Prepare a list of your medical status, usual medications